kevinlekiller/linux_intel_display_overclocking/README.md

 If that webpage is down, I've backed it up [here](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/backups/Video%20timing%20calculator.html), download it (right-click save as) and open it in your browser.

-Paste in the modeline above, in the box over the Import Modeline button.
+Paste in the modeline from the above step into the box over the `Import Modeline` button.

+Click `Import Modeline`.

-Click Import Modeline.
-Keep this web page open.
+Keep this web page open, we will need it in the next steps.

 ![video_timing_calculator](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/images/video_timing_calculator.png)

 #####Open the edid file in AW Edid Editor.

-You can start the program and open the file or start it from the shell:
+You can start the program and open the file manually or start it from the shell with the file as a parameter:

 `$ wine ~/.wine/drive_c/Program\ Files\ \(x86\)/ANALOG\ WAY/AW\ EDID\ Editor/AWEDIDEditor.exe ~/edid.bin`

-You might be able to confirm this is your monitors edid by using the information on the top left of the GUI in the Standard Data tab or in the Detailed Data tab, look for Display Product Name.
+You might be able to confirm this is the edid for your monitor by using the information on the top left of the GUI in the Standard Data tab or in the Detailed Data tab, look for Display Product Name.

 #####Change the "Standard Timings".